Inverse Problem for Fractional-Laplacian with Lower Order Non-local Perturbations: Introduction

+In this article we consider direct and inverse problems concerning a non-local operator $\mL_{b,q}$, consisting of global and regional non-local operators.
+Let $\Omega \subset \R^n$, $n\geq 1$, be a non-empty bounded, Lipschitz domain.
+Let us consider the operator $\mL_{b,q}$ defined by

-where $b,q$ are bounded functions defined over an open bounded regular set $\Omega\subset\mathbb{R}^n$.
-The principal part of the operator $\mL_{b,q}$ is given by the fractional Laplacian operator $(-\Delta)^{t}$ of order $2t$ whose non-locality is defined over the entire $\mathbb{R}^n$, where the sub-principal part of $\mL_{b,q}$ contain an another non-local operator commonly refereed as regional fractional Laplacian operator of order $2s$ whose non-locality is defined over $\Omega$, along with a zero-th order local term defined in $\Omega$.
+where the perturbation coefficients $b$ and $q$ are $L^{\infty}(\Omega)$ functions.
+For the sake of simplicity, throughout this article we consider all the functions to be real valued.
+The principal part of the operator $\mL_{b,q}$ is given by the fractional Laplacian operator $(-\Delta)^{t}$ of order $2t$ whose non-locality is over the entire $\mathbb{R}^n$.
+The lower order term contains another non-local operator, commonly referred as the regional fractional Laplacian operator $(-\D)^{s/2}_{\Omega}$, of order $s$, whose non-locality is over $\Omega$.
+We also add a zero-th order local term defined in $\Omega$.
+Observe that we allow any $s\in (0,t)$, so that we can have non-local perturbations of order ($2s$) as close as we wish to the order ($2t$) of the principal part.